The-deep-biosphere/2023-Milos/Pipeline explanations.md

 --fastaout Otus.fasta
 ```

-### Map OTUs
+### 11. Map OTUs
-Now that we have a clean set of OTUs without chimeras, we can map our original sequences (just after the `cat` command) to them, and get our OTU table.
+Now that we have a clean set of OTUs without chimeras, we can map our original sequences (produced at step 5) to them, and get our OTU table.
 ``` bash
 vsearch --usearch_global AllSeqs.fa \
 --db Otus.fasta \